Chloe-O/Nandi-Store/README.md

 # Bugs/Known Issues

-### * *Due to time constraints and not being able to obtain an extension, unfortuntely the site does remain unfinished at present, a resubmission will be needed* *
+### * *Due to time constraints and not being able to obtain an extension, unfortuntely the site does remain unfinished at present* *

 - I have not been able to add the required additional apps due to not having sufficient time to add these
-- Toasts when carrying actions are not visible on the page
+- Toasts when carrying out actions (i.e. adding items to bag) are not visible on the page
-- Order summaries show as '0.00' despite items having different costs but when paying order sum is correct(also shows correct on Stripe)
+- Order summaries show as '0.00' despite items having different costs but when paying order sum is correct(also shows correct payment amount on Stripe)
-- Footer on Profile page does not span the entire width of the viewport
+- Footer on Profile and Checkout Success pages do not span the entire width of the viewport
-- Spinner color when payment is processing is not opaque
+- Spinner colour when payment is processing is not opaque despite using RGB colour with opacity
+- Users do not receive a confirmation email when making an order but receive all other email instances i.e. forgot password, verify email etc.

 # Resolved Issues

 - I encountered a bug early on where clicking the link to the index page did not work could not find template, I discovered this was because I was using 'index' instead 'home' in my href url
 - Delivery threshold was no displaying on base.html - I realised this was because 'FREE_DELIVERY_THRESHOLD' was written in caps, once I changed this to lowercase this resolved the issue

----

-# Features to input for future...
+- When deploying to Heroku the index image did not display, I provided the url to this image from my AWS bucket which resolved this

 ---